-They soften rough areas for a better tanning result - applies to self-tanner and sun.
+- They soften rough areas for a better tanning result - applies to self-tanners and the sun.

-With so many plus points, it's definitely worth the effort.
-And that is limited because once or twice a week is completely sufficient.
+With so many plus points, the effort is definitely worth it.
+And it's limited, because once or twice a week is completely sufficient.
 Exfoliating too often can make the skin sensitive.
 And one more thing: When it comes to scrubs, you should definitely differentiate between the body and face because the skin is different.

 The face prefers it the gentle way.
 Especially in summer you should use mild products.
 My tip is therefore enzyme peelings or a DIY peeling with chickpea flour .
-Under Everything goes smoothly with the right peeling you will find out in more detail why the mild versions are ahead of the fruit acid peelings.
+Under Everything goes smoothly with the right peeling , you can find out in more detail why the milder versions are better than fruit acid peelings.

-With products with a fruit acid complex (AHAs or BHAs), caution is advised in summer anyway.
+Products with a fruit acid complex (AHAs or BHAs) should be used with caution in the summer anyway.
 Due to their peeling effect, they increase the skin's sensitivity to light.
 That's why they should only be used before going to bed, if at all.
 Sensitive skin in particular sometimes reacts irritated to sunlight even the next day.
 That's why you play it safe with the gentle variants.

-Liing on the beach as a fluorescent lamp doesn't feel very sexy.
-If you don't want to sizzle in the sun for days for crunchy caramel, self-tanners are an alternative.
+Lying on the beach as a fluorescent lamp doesn't feel very sexy.
+If you don't want to sizzle in the sun for days to get that crunchy caramel, self-tanners are an alternative.
 They are also available in natural cosmetics as a cream, spray or feather-light mousse.

-The tanning active ingredient in self-tanners (both natural cosmetic and conventional) is called dihydroxyacetone (DHA) and is a sugar that is usually obtained from glycerine - so it works here too purely vegan.
+The tanning active ingredient in self-tanners (both natural cosmetic and conventional) is called dihydroxyacetone (DHA) and is a sugar that is usually obtained from glycerine - so it's also purely vegan here.
 Self-tanners are being discussed because of this substance.
 Under certain conditions, formaldehyde can split off here.
 While the levels are within the EU Cosmetics Regulation, not everyone likes to take a risk for a tan.

-☝️ Tip: Formaldehyde splits off in tanning products, especially if they are stored too warm.
-Note here the information on the packaging and put the product in the refrigerator .
+☝️ Tip: Formaldehyde splits off in tanning products, especially when stored too warm.
+Note the information on the packaging and put the product in the refrigerator .